MoonsideGames/bonk-docs/content/shapes/polygon.md

 This polygon, for example, is a triangle.

 Be careful not to define a concave Polygon, as this will cause the results of collision detection to be incorrect.

+Also note that because Polygon stores its vertices in an array, instantiating Polygons will cause GC pressure.
+It is best to use another kind of `IShape2D` if possible.